scudderstevens/styles/README.md

 ~~~

 #### `latest/`
 The directory containing the most current version of a style undergoing development and testing.
 Using this style in a solution is risky, it is better to use a particular version to better manage updates.
+Learn more about the current version of [latest](./latest/README.md).

 #### `v#/`
 The directory containing the version # of a style, the highest number being the most recient public version.